How to talk to your children about your breast cancer can be one of the hardest parts of being diagnosed for many moms.

 Here are some ways to help you and your children:

-- Busy Box: Sharsheret, a national not-for-profit organization supporting young women and their families, of all Jewish backgrounds, facing breast cancer, is there to help mothers address the needs of their children during diagnosis, treatment and beyond.
+- Busy Box: Sharsheret, a national not-for-profit organization supporting young women and their families, is there to help mothers address the needs of their children during diagnosis, treatment and beyond.
 They offer a FREE Busy Box filled with toys and games to occupy little ones while mom is at the doctor or resting after treatment.
-There’s also resource materials and a DVD to help parents talk to their children about the impact of cancer on the family.
+They also supply resource materials to help parents talk to their children about the impact of cancer on the family.
 Click Here, or call 866-474-2774.

 - Cancer Care: What do I tell my children?
 That can be one of the most difficult questions facing a parent who has been diagnosed with cancer.
 CancerCare offers several FREE publications that provide expert guidance for explaining your diagnosis and treatment to your children.
 Look for Helping Children When a Family Member Has Cancer and Helping Children Understand Cancer: Talking to Your Kids About Your Diagnosis.
 All CancerCare publications are available in print or download them as PDFs.
 Click Here